Former supervisor: Nicholas Provart, Department of Cell and Systems Biology

 Chapter 4 describes the structures of the BTB domains from FAZF and Miz-1.
 These proteins conserve most of the BTB fold but show some unexpected changes.
 The BTB domain from FAZF lacks domain swapping which is a novel feature.
 The BTB domain from Miz-1 contains a naturally truncated N-terminus and a novel movement of 10 residues away from a conserved three-stranded b-sheet.
 We show these BTB domains are dimeric within a specific concentration range and that they do not interact with the SMRT-BBD.

 Chapter 5 describes the structure of the BTB domain from Kaiso.
 This structure showed interactions between Kaiso BTB domain dimers that extend through the crystal.
 We identified similar interactions between dimers in a number of other structures of other BTB domains which suggested a common mode of oligomerization.

 Former supervisor: Jeff Wrana, Department of Molecular and Medical Genetics

 In the news: Breast cancer survival predicted by new Canadian tool – 1 Feb 2009.
 See story describing Ian Taylor and Jeff Wrana’s predictive tool, published in Nature Biotechnology, in the Financial Post.
 Quaid Morris and Tony Pawson of the GBB program were also co-authors on this paper.

-Supervisor: Boris Steipe, Department of Biochemistry
+Former supervisor: Boris Steipe, Department of Biochemistry